 Whether that means picking up a new (or old) hobby, carving out some time for self-care, or giving back to causes that matter, it’s imperative to invest in ourselves as we seek out ways to live our best lives.
 Luckily, there are plenty of women-owned businesses out there that help empower their subscribers -- and give back, too, from supporting women's causes to helping women and girls embrace their creativity.

-We are happy to introduce you to four female entrepreneurs who are here to help, with girl-powered subscriptions that make it easy to treat yourself while supporting women!
+We are happy to introduce you to a few female entrepreneurs who are here to help, with girl-powered subscriptions that make it easy to treat yourself while supporting women!
 We sat down with these small business owners to learn more.